EarthScope/rover/docs/commands_verbose.md

     rover list-index [N_S_L_C_Q]* [begin=...] [end=...] \
     [count|join|join-qsr]

-List index entries for the repository (config parameter data-dir) that match the given constraints.

-Note that console logging is to stderr, while the command results are listed to stdout.

-#### Net_Sta_Chan_Loc_Qual and Samplerate
+`list_index` returns data available in the local repository (config parameter data-dir) that match given arguments. `list_index` accepts arguments of net=XX  sta=XXXX loc=XX cha=XXX qua=XX samp=XXX  begin=YYYY-MM-DDThh:mm:ss end=YYYY-MM-DDThh:mm:ss.
+Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha`, `qua`, `samp` arguments.
+Starttime and endtime arguments cannot be assigned a wildcard.
+One or more `net`, `sta`, `loc`, `cha`,  `qua`, `samp`  input arguments must be provided; missing values are taken as wildcards.

-Query parameters can be named (network, station, location, channel, quality, samplerate) and unambiguous abbreviations are accepted.
-Alternatively, a N_S_L_C can be supplied (which can be truncated on the right, but must contain at least one underscore).
+  Alternatively, a N_S_L_C begin=YYYY-MM-DDThh:mm:ss end=YYYY-MM-DDThh:mm:ss can be supplied as arguments.
+N_S_L_C  can be truncated to the station level.

-The wildcards '*' and '?' can be used.

-#### Time Range

-The 'begin' and 'end' parameters can be given only once.
-They must be of the form YYYY-MM-DDTHH:MM:SS.SSSSSS (may be truncated on the right).
-They define a range of times over which the data must appear (at least partially) to be included:

-#### Flags

-The following parameters are simple flags that change the output format.
-They are mutually exclusive and take no value:
+Flag parameters used to change the output format are optional arguments.
+Flags are mutually exclusive and take no value:

-  count - only the number of matches will be shown
+ ` count - displays the total number of matches.`

-  join - continguous time ranges will be joined
+  `join - displays data available as continuous time ranges separated by data quality and sample rate. `

-  join-qsr - the maximal timespan across all quality and samplerates is shown (as used by retrieve)
+  `join-qsr - displays the maximal timespan across all quality and sample rates, similar to the process `retrieve`.`

-##### Significant Parameters
+#### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |